f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 &#9888; this is experimental.

-This allows adjstment of BFO frequency in 10 Hz steps from -5 to +5 kHz.
+This allows adjstment of BFO frequency in 1 Hz steps from -2 to +2 kHz.
 You will have to look for the right value to lock to the carrier.
 See (6) for the lock indicator.
+This will work only at relatively low sample rates say below 1 MS/s.

 The BFO base frequency in Hz appears on the right.
 Actual frequency may change acoording to PLL locking to the carrier.